Categories

 Limitations

-While RapidMiner StandPy is for the most part a drop-in replacement for the other Python environments, its web-service oriented architecture comes with some limitations: it is not a good fit for long running scripts and scripts might behave differently when working with files.
+While StandPy is for the most part a drop-in replacement for the other Python environments, its web-service oriented architecture comes with some limitations: it is not a good fit for long running scripts and scripts might behave differently when working with files.
+Furthermore, connection objects are not supported.

 Long running scripts are a bad fit because there is no way to manually abort a script started in a StandPy container.
 The container will wait until the script completes or until the specified timeout is reached.
 In the latter case, the container will forcibly restart the entire Python interpreter.